0k1nawa/Devops-labs/README.md

 # Devops-labs
-The labs are part of the https://roadmap.sh/projects/server-stats
+The labs are the part of the https://roadmap.sh/projects/server-stats project